Thermodynamic properties and Hilbert space of the human brain

-From the results of S on stage 1 or stage 2, we have $\triangle {S} >0$.
-Together with equation $(10)$, we gain
+From the results of S in stage 1 or stage 2, we have $\triangle {S} >0$.
+Together with equation $(10)$, we obtain

-The results indicate that during the process from baseline to ketamine stage, brain absorbs heat from the external environment, and meanwhile does positive work to the external environment.
-The environment includes any other systems which have the interactions with the brain system.
+The results indicate that during the process from baseline to the ketamine stage, the brain absorbs heat from the external environment and does positive work to the external environment.
+The environment includes any other systems that interact with the brain system.